About the event

 Information for media:

-Accreditation for the event will start on February 25
+Accreditation for the event is closed

 -